Stepping onto the property ladder can seem like a distant dream, especially if you want to stay in your local area close to friends and family.

 6. You can now apply for your mortgage and continue through our standard buying steps with the help of our Sales Consultants.

-First Homes will soon be available on selected one-bedroom apartments at Watermark, Maidenhead.
+First Homes is now available on selected one-bedroom apartments at Watermark, Maidenhead.

 First Homes will soon be available on selected two-bedroom apartments at Pullman Green in Hexthorpe, Doncaster.

 The Council (The Royal Borough of Windsor and Maidenhead) has defined the Local Connection Criteria as a person that has a local connection with the district of a local housing authority if they have a connection with it –

 - because they are, or in the past were, normally resident there, and that residence is or was of their own choice,

 The criteria to be eligible to use the First Homes scheme at Ashmere are as follows: